 Adaptogens are herbs known to contain properties that enhance your resistance to stress.
 If you haven't heard of them before, these plant-based herbs must meet 3 criteria, as stated in the National Institutes of Health (NIH):

-1. Must to be non-specific and assist the body in resisting a wide range of adverse conditions, such as physical, chemical or biological stress.
+1. Must be non-specific and assist the body in resisting a wide range of adverse conditions, such as physical, chemical, or biological stress.
 These stressors may include environmental pollution, climate change, radiation, infectious diseases, and interpersonal disharmony.

 2. Adaptogens must maintain homeostasis in the human body, that is, they must offset or resist physical disorders caused by external stress.

 3. Adaptogens must not harm the normal functions of the human body1.

 Adaptogens are natural bio-regulators that increase the body's ability to adapt to environmental factors and avoid the damage caused by those factors.
 In fact, adaptogens minimize the bodily response to stress, reducing the negative reactions during the alarm phase and eliminate, or at least decrease, the onset of the exhaustion phase that is part of the so-called general adaptation syndrome .

 While the term 'adaptogen' is newer, the herbs have been around for thousands of years.
 So the next time you are going to relax and enjoy a cup of tea, try an herbal blend that is made with stress-busting and anxiety-reducing properties.

 Teas provide another way to incorporate herbs into your diet.
 These herbs can come in the form of tinctures, teas, and supplements, to name a few.
 The following list details five of our favorite adaptogenic herbs and their properties.
 While all of these herbs have adaptogenic properties, each one has their own amazing benefits!
 Always check with your health and wellness professional to see what vitamins and supplements you need.
 If you have questions ask a professional or specialist.